Extensions and Exemption Requests

 Although hospice providers are required to submit HIS and CAHPS® data to CMS to comply with HQRP requirements, CMS recognizes that there are instances where an extraordinary or extenuating circumstance beyond the hospice’s control (e.g., natural disasters) may delay or prevent submission of required data.

-CMS does not wish to unduly increase provider burden during times, nor does CMS want the extraordinary or extenuating circumstance to negatively impact a hospice provider’s APU and compliance with HQRP requirements.
-In the FY 2018 Hospice Final Rule, CMS finalized the Exemption and Extension for Extraordinary Circumstances policy.
+CMS does not want the extraordinary or extenuating circumstance to unduly increase provider burden, nor does CMS want to negatively impact a hospice provider’s annual payment update (APU) and compliance with HQRP requirements during this time.
+In the FY 2018 Hospice Final Rule, CMS finalized the Exemption and Extension for Extraordinary Circumstances policy, (82 FR 36671).

 This policy consists of two parts:

-- CMS-initiated waivers for exemption or extension for extraordinary circumstances: when a natural or man-made disaster impacts a large geographic area or large number of hospice providers, CMS can automatically grant an exemption or extension groups of affected providers.
+- CMS-initiated waivers for exemption or extension for extraordinary circumstances: when a disaster, including pandemics a large geographic area or large number of hospice providers, CMS can automatically grant an exemption or extension groups of affected providers.
 In CMS-initiated waivers, providers do not need to take any action to be granted an exemption or extension.
 CMS-initiated waivers are communicated to providers via the communication channels noted below.

 When an extension or exemption is granted (either through the provider-initiated request or the CMS-initiated waiver), a hospice will not incur payment reduction penalties for failure to comply with the requirements of the HQRP, for the time period for which the extension or exemption was granted.